INTRO

 Idempotency, dedup, and not getting fleeced

-Every step that costs money or sends money is protected.
-The Design agent SHA-256 hashes the final image prompt before calling fal.ai — identical prompts reuse the prior image instead of paying for a duplicate generation.
-Scout does exact-match dedup *and* Claude-powered semantic dedup before writing a brief, so near-duplicate trends don't flood the pipeline.
-Ledger has a unique constraint on `etsy_order_id`, so polling can run as often as it likes without double-counting a sale.
+Every step that spends or receives money is guarded.
+The Design agent SHA-256 hashes the final image prompt before calling fal.ai, so an identical prompt reuses the earlier image instead of paying for a duplicate.
+Scout runs both exact-match and Claude-powered semantic dedup before writing a brief, so near-duplicate trends don't flood the pipeline.
+Ledger puts a unique constraint on `etsy_order_id`, so polling can run as often as it likes without counting a sale twice.

-When something fails, `structlog` emits a structured log line.
-A Slack webhook fires per low-margin order so I see them within minutes.
-A separate daily cron emits a revenue/margin digest by Slack and email.
-The whole loop is observable from a phone — which matters, because the agents don't sleep.
+When something fails, `structlog` emits a structured line, and a Slack webhook fires on any low-margin order so I catch it within minutes.
+A separate daily cron sends a revenue and margin digest over Slack and email.
+I can watch the whole loop from my phone, which is the point when the system runs unattended.

 SECTION

-Etsy returns receipts in buyer currency.
+Etsy returns receipts in the buyer's currency.
 Printify charges in USD.
 Etsy's fees depend on listing price, payment method, and shipping origin.
-True margin is `(USD sale − Etsy fees − print cost)` — and getting that calculation right, then keeping it right as Etsy revises their fee structure, is where most projects in this space quietly leak money.
+True margin is `(USD sale − Etsy fees − print cost)`, and getting that right, then keeping it right as Etsy revises its fee structure, is where projects like this quietly leak money.

-Ledger normalizes currencies via a daily rate snapshot, computes fees with Etsy's official rules implemented per their published documentation, looks up print costs by SKU, and writes the final margin onto the row.
-The same row drives both the daily digest and the low-margin Slack alert.
-One source of truth for every dollar.
+Ledger normalizes currencies from a daily rate snapshot, computes fees from Etsy's published rules, looks up print costs by SKU, and writes the final margin onto the row.
+That same row feeds both the daily digest and the low-margin Slack alert, so every dollar figure on the dashboard traces back to one place.

 OUTCOME

 Live and shipping listings on Etsy.
-Optional `HUMAN_REVIEW_ENABLED` gate keeps a human in the loop without putting them on the critical path.
-Observable from Slack, deployable from a single railway up.
-The system runs unattended — the agents don't sleep, and the database is the only thing they share.
+An optional `HUMAN_REVIEW_ENABLED` gate keeps a person in the loop without putting them on the critical path.
+It's observable from Slack and deploys with a single `railway up`.
+The system runs unattended, with the database as the only thing the four agents share.

 EXHIBITS